 This course focuses on the development of skills in using office machines.
-Adding machines, printing calculators, electronic display calculators, and electronic printing calculators are included.
+Adding machines, printing calculators, and electronic display calculators, and electronic printing calculators are included.
 Emphasis is on developing the touch system for both speed and accuracy.
+Office Careers 160 is equivalent to Office Careers 192, 193, and 194.
 Laboratory fee.
 (3 Lec.)